Welcome!

 I’m Brian Hahn, founder of MTYLT and your chief bar exam strategist (and patent attorney by day (and night)).

-The message of MTYLT is that you can make this your last time taking the bar exam and move on with your life, whether you’re a repeater or a first-timer who wants to get it one and done.
+You can make this your last time taking the bar exam and move on with your life—whether you’re a repeater or a first-timer who wants to get it one and done.

-My promise is that you won’t find better bar exam strategies and insights anywhere else.
-Feel free to verify that yourself and make me eat my words if you ever find better material out there.
+My goal is for my free material to be better than other people’s paid material.
+Feel free to verify that yourself and make me eat my words if you find better strategies and insights out there.

 I’m not a first-time passer.
 That’s good because I made the mistakes for you already.